backupbrew/switchbrew/Switch System Flaws.md

 # List of Switch System Flaws

-There are currently no public Switch System
-Flaws.

 ## Hardware

 | Summary                     | Description | Fixed with hardware model/revision | Newest hardware model/revision this flaw was checked for | Timeframe this was discovered | Discovered by |